Skip Navigation

 Do Good Campus

-We’re proud to be a Do Good Campus, developing and growing programs that are centered around supporting all Terps to take what they are passionate about and make an impact.
+The university’s Do Good Campus initiative is focused on developing and growing programs that are centered around supporting all Terps to take what they are passionate about and make an impact.

 Do Good Plaza at UMD